ymehili/AREA/docs/product-requirements-document.md

 **As a** user, **I want** to see a list of all the third-party services I can connect to the platform, **so that** I can choose which of my accounts I want to integrate.
 **Acceptance Criteria**
 1. The FastAPI backend has a new endpoint (e.g., `/services`) that returns a list of all available services supported by the platform.
-2. The Flutter frontend has a dedicated "Connections" or "Services" page.
+2. The client application (web/mobile) frontend has a dedicated "Connections" or "Services" page.
 3. This page fetches the list of available services from the backend and displays them in a user-friendly gallery or list format (e.g., with logos and names).
 4. Each service in the list has a "Connect" button.